-An air gap is installed above the flood rim of the sink.
+An air gap called a Johnson Tee is installed in the kitchen wall.
 This air gap protects the dishwasher from contamination caused by a backflow of waste water.
-The visible portions of the air gap were properly installed and functioning as intended.
+The visible portions of the Johnson Tee were properly installed and functioning as intended.